amcoolalphonce/e-Chakula/README.md

 2. Create a virtual env using the command python -m virtual venv  // name of my virtual env is venv
 3. Activate the virtual environment by using the command venv\scripts\activate
 4. Install django using pip install django
+5. Started a project lizzyFoods on the same directory using django-admin startproject lizzyFoods .